MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-3-luis.md

 > [!IMPORTANT]
 > Underneath **Endpoint**, take a copy of the endpoint corresponding to the Key you have inserted, you will soon use it in your code.

-## Step 3 – Set up the Unity Project
+## Chapter 3 – Set up the Unity Project

 The following is a typical set up for developing with the mixed reality, and as such, is a good template for other projects.